dougn/django-auth-fogbugz/docs/index.rst

 This authentication backend enables a Django project to authenticate against any FogBugz (http://www.fogcreek.com/fogbugz/) server.

+Source code, and issues can be found on GitHub (https://github.com/dougn/django-auth-fogbugz).

 To use it, add :py:class:`.django_auth_fogbugz.backend.FogBugzBackend` to ``AUTHENTICATION_BACKENDS``.
 Additional functionality can be enabled if you add ``django_auth_fogbugz`` to ``INSTALLED_APPLICATIONS``;